Clarissimus (horse)

-Clarissimus (1913 – after 1932) was a British Thoroughbred racehorse and sire.
+Clarissimus (1913 – 6 July 1933) was a British Thoroughbred racehorse and sire.
 He was highly rated as a juvenile and showed promise by winning the Clearwell Stakes on the second of his two starts.
 He recorded his biggest when winning the 2000 Guineas on his debut as a three-year-old.
 Clarissimus went on to finish second in the Newmarket Stakes and a substitute St Leger before winning the Champion Stakes on his final appearance.
 After his retirement from racing he became a breeding stallion and had considerable influence as a sire of broodmares.

 Background

 Clarissimus was a chestnut horse bred in the United Kingdom by his owner Evelyn Boscawen, 7th Viscount Falmouth.
 He was foaled on 15 January 1913.
 The colt was sent into training with William Waugh at the Kingsclere stable in Berkshire.

 He was probably the best horse sired by Radium, a slow-maturing stayer whose wins included the Jockey Club Cup, Goodwood Cup and Doncaster Cup.
 The most notable of Radium's other progeny was Night Raid, who was exported to Australia where he sired Phar Lap and Nightmarch.
 Clarissimus' dam Quintessence was an unbeaten mare whose six wins included the 1000 Guineas in 1903.

 Clarissimus's racing career took place during World War I. Many racecourses were closed for the duration of the conflict and all five of traditional British Classic Races were run at Newmarket.